-Perrault’s tale is about pretty country girl whom every called little red riding hood because of her red hood.
-One day, her mother bakes her some girdle cakes to bring to her grandmother who lives on the other side of the forest.
-While en route, Little Red Riding Hood is stopped by a Gaffer Wolf who has a mind to eat her, but he does not because of some nearby woodworkers.
+Perrault’s tale is about pretty country girl whom everyone calls “little red riding hood” because of her red hood.
+One day, her mother bakes some girdle cakes to bring to her grandmother who lives on the other side of the forest.
+While en route, Little Red Riding Hood is stopped by a Gaffer Wolf who has a mind to eat her.
+He stops himself because of some nearby woodworkers.
 The Wolf and Little Red Riding Hood agree to visit her grandmother together, both taking separate paths to see who arrives sooner.
-The Wolf at her grandmother’s first and claims from outside to be Little Red Riding Hood and when she tells him how to get in, the Wolf eats her in her bed.
-When Little Red Riding Hood arrives, she gets into bed with her grandmother (who is actually the Wolf), and she compliments her grandmother’s arms (the better to hug thee with), legs (the better to run), ears (the better to hear), eyes (the better to see), teeth (the better thee up, my dear!).
+The Wolf makes it to grandmother’s house first and claims from outside to be Little Red Riding Hood.
+When she tells him how to get in, the Wolf eats her in her bed.
+When Little Red Riding Hood arrives, she gets into bed with her grandmother (who is actually the Wolf), and she compliments her grandmother’s arms (the better to hug thee with), legs (the better to run), ears (the better to hear), eyes (the better to see), teeth (the better eat thee up, my dear!).
 After saying this, the Wolf eats Little Red Riding Hood.

 It is a cautionary tale for young women to be wary of predatory men.

 The Sleeping Beauty in the Woods